 The Thread arose from a discovery process started in 2005 when the Foundation For The Carolinas convened more than 40 regional leaders and organizations to determine the region’s most pressing environmental needs and concerns.
 From that process, open space preservation surfaced as the number one priority.
 The Carolina Thread Trail was successfully launched in 2007 as a project focused on preserving natural corridors and connecting people to nature through a network of connected trails.

-FAST Lanes is an ongoing study of the feasibility of implementing managed lanes on the major highways in the Charlotte region.
-Phase I screened freeways and other Strategic Highway Corridors to identify the most promising corridors for Fast Lanes.
-The study’s second phase included evaluations of physical designs, operational requirements, revenues and costs for roadways that remained after Phase I screening.
-The objectives of Phase III (underway) are to:
+FAST Lanes was a three-phased study of the feasibility of implementing managed lanes on the major highways in the Charlotte region.
+Beginning in 2007, Phase I screened freeways and other Strategic Highway Corridors to identify the most promising corridors for Fast Lanes.
+The study’s second phase included evaluations of physical designs, operational requirements, revenues and costs for roadways that remained after Phase I screening in 2009.
+The third phase of the study familiarized the public with the concept of congestion pricing and determined public acceptance for the next managed lanes projects.
+The third phase of the study concluded in June of 2013.

 Council of Planning-NC 73